alibaba/multiple-cameras-and-3D-LiDARs-extrinsic-calibration/README.md

 ## Acknowledgements

 Thanks to gaowenliang for opening source of his excellent works  [imu_utils](https://github.com/gaowenliang/imu_utils).
-Thanks to the Kalibr maintenance team of Kalibr for the well-known open-source project [Kalibr](https://github.com/ethz-asl/kalibr).
+Thanks to the maintenance team of Kalibr for the well-known open-source project [Kalibr](https://github.com/ethz-asl/kalibr).